Jiripoz/terraria-tracker-web-client/README.md

 npm run dev
 ```

-You can access access it on http://localhost:5173/.
+Done!
+The web client will be available on http://localhost:5173/.

-You will also need to run the [server](https://github.com/Jiripoz/terraria-journey-tracker-server).
+You also need to run the [server](https://github.com/Jiripoz/terraria-journey-tracker-server).

 If you want to change the port, you can do it on `$src/lib/routes/Header.svelte`